immcantation/shazam/docs/vignettes/Baseline-Vignette.md

 ### Calculating selection in multiple steps

-Individual sequences within clonal groups are not, strickly speaking, independent events and it is generally appropriate to only analyze selection pressures on an effective sequence for each clonal group.
+Individual sequences within clonal groups are not, strictly speaking, independent events and it is generally appropriate to only analyze selection pressures on an effective sequence for each clonal group.
 The `collapseClones` function provides one strategy for generating an effective sequences for